IMC-Net: A Lightweight Content-Conditioned Encoder with Multi-Pass Processing for Image Classification: Experiments

-MoR-ViT's dynamic recursion design brings a tangible advantage in inference throughput, as demonstrated in Fig.~\ref{fig:img}.
-By allocating computation adaptively, our model delivers high processing speed without compromising accuracy, making it well-suited for scenarios demanding both rapid and reliable predictions.
+The content-conditioned \emph{multi-pass} design brings a tangible advantage in throughput (Fig.~\ref{fig:img}).
+By allocating extra processing only to regions estimated as complex, \textbf{IMC-Net} sustains high images-per-second without compromising recognition quality, making it suitable for scenarios that demand both rapid and reliable predictions.